lambdaclass/concrete/ROADMAP.md

     validated versus backend/target-trusted.
 Keep WASM, Cranelift, and any additional backend deferred until a forcing workload or uncovered bug class justifies another independent path.
+17a.
+Introduce target-specific MIR only for a direct native backend forced after
+     QBE, never as a prerequisite for QBE itself.
+The staged shape is `ValidatedBackendIR -> <target> MIR -> encoded object fragment`, with MIR owning instruction selection, physical-register constraints, calling-
+     convention realization, relocations, and debug locations.
+Reuse the Phase 7.5 immutable per-function job/deterministic merge contract, but keep MIR architecture-specific rather than creating a lowest-common-denominator
+     universal machine IR.
+Require behavior coverage and target/ABI matrices comparable to the LLVM/QBE gates before any native backend becomes a default for any build mode.
+17b.
+Define backend-default policy explicitly if multiple production backends
+     graduate: defaults are a versioned `(target, build_mode) -> backend` table, visible in help/audit/build receipts and overridable by an explicit flag.
+Changing a default requires clean-build/incremental equivalence, behavior and optimization matrices, performance data, a rollback switch, and release notes.
+Backend availability must never change source-language semantics, proof status, diagnostics before codegen, or package resolution.
 18. Add translation validation for codegen as the path out of a fully trusted backend.
 V1 should validate a narrow `ValidatedSSA -> BackendIR -> ValidatedBackendIR` subset per compile: